Alaska

 The figure below shows a temporal cross-section of these data for 1982, 1998, and 2013.

-reshape2::melt(ndvi_AK10000, measure = c("ndvi1982", "ndvi1998", "ndvi2013")) %>%
+pivot_longer(cols = c("ndvi1982", "ndvi1998", "ndvi2013")) |>

-ggplot(aes(x = lng, y = lat, col = value )) +
+ggplot(aes(x = lng, y = lat, col = value, fill = value)) +

-facet_wrap(~ gsub("ndvi", "", variable), ncol = 3) +
+facet_wrap(~ gsub("ndvi", "", name), ncol = 3) +

 scale_color_viridis_c(option = "magma") +

-labs(x = "Longitude", y = "Latitude")
+labs(x = "Longitude", y = "Latitude", col = "ndvi", fill = "ndvi")

-The following figure shows how Alaska’s three primary land-cover classes are distributed.
+The following figure shows how Alaska’s three primary land cover classes are distributed.

-ggplot(aes(x = lng, y = lat, col = land)) +
+ggplot(aes(x = lng, y = lat, col = land, fill = land)) +

 scale_color_viridis_d(direction = -1, end = .9) +

-labs(y = "Latitude", x = "Longitude", col = "Land cover", fill = "Land cover")
+labs(y = "Latitude", x = "Longitude", col = "Land cover",

-Use help("ndvi_AK) to see documentation for these datasets.
+Use help("ndvi_AK10000") to see documentation for these data.

 Model